Jerome Lalande, Diary of a Trip to England 1763

-My translation includes the entire text of the diary.
-It also has the explanatory notes from the French transcript, a detailed biography of Lalande, an assessment of him and his diary, and a detailed examination of how the diary was written.
+My translation includes the entire text of the diary with the explanatory notes from the French transcript by Helene Monod-Cassidy, two biographies of Lalande, and a detailed examination of how the diary was written.

-The book is provided as an Adobe Acrobat PDF file.
+The book is provided as an Adobe Acrobat PDF file (about 2 mb).